pallets-eco/flask-security/docs/customizing.rst

 `Flask-Babel <https://pypi.org/project/Flask-Babel/>`_ or
 `Flask-BabelEx <https://pythonhosted.org/Flask-BabelEx/>`_ to manage its messages.
-All translations are tagged with a domain, as specified by the configuration variable ``SECURITY_I18N_DOMAIN`` (default: "security").
+All translations are tagged with a domain, as specified by the configuration variable ``SECURITY_I18N_DOMAIN`` (default: "flask_security").
 For messages and labels all this works seamlessly.
-For strings inside templates it is necessary to explicitly ask for the "security" domain, since your application itself might have its own domain.
+For strings inside templates it is necessary to explicitly ask for the "flask_security" domain, since your application itself might have its own domain.
 Flask-Security places the method ``_fsdomain`` in jinja2's global environment and uses that in all templates.
 In order to reference a Flask-Security translation from ANY template (such as if you copied and